neondatabase/website/content/docs/guides/vercel-app.md

 ## Generate migration

-Generate the migration based on the updated schema Behind the scenes, I actually add data into the new table From the photo authors, I can infer some first users to topics connections and add them right away
+Generate the migration based on the updated schema Behind the scenes, I add data into the new table
+From the photo authors, I can infer some first users to topics connections and add them right away

 ## Conclusion

 Now it runs locally
-The new small icons on the list of topics are topic participants, the data that i’ve added The app now shows in black/white, the topics that i haven’t participated in
+The new small icons on the list of topics are topic participants, the data that i’ve added The app now shows pictures in black/white for the topics that i haven’t participated in

 Time to commit the changes!
 just a quick check before i do that